Supertoys Last All Summer Long: Plot

-David's robot toy companion.
-He is unable to tell lies and helps to guide both David and Monica, despite not understanding either of their situations.
-His knowledge is limited and his personality is simplistic, but Monica finds Teddy easier to communicate with than David.
-This could be for many reasons, including the possibility that Monica is not used to dealing with a robot that acts human, and Teddy does not provide this feature.
-He only speaks when spoken to, and seeks to comfort always.

-The film adaptation portrays Teddy as a robotic teddy bear, voiced by Jack Angel.

 Film adaptation

-The short story was used as the basis for the first act of the feature film A.I.
+Those three short stories were used as the basis for the feature film A.I.
 Artificial Intelligence (2001).
 Stanley Kubrick originally obtained the rights in the 1970s to produce a film adaptation.
-However, the project was bogged down in development hell and was repeatedly postponed.
-A few years before Kubrick's death in 1999, he suggested to Steven Spielberg that it might be a project better suited for Spielberg to direct than himself.
+However, the project was bogged down in "development hell" and was repeatedly postponed.
+A few years before Kubrick's death in 1999, he suggested to Steven Spielberg that it might be a project better suited for Spielberg to direct.
 After Kubrick's death, Spielberg ultimately did direct the film, which was released in 2001.
+Monica Swinton was portrayed by Frances O'Connor, Henry Swinton by Sam Robards, and David Swinton by Haley Joel Osment.
+The film portrays Teddy as a robotic teddy bear, voiced by Jack Angel.